-The Uniform Principal and Income Act establishes rules for

-allocating various disbursements between principal and income.
-The trustee's compensation, fees for investment advisors or custodial services, and expenses for judicial accountings, proceedings, or other matters involving both income and remainder interests are divided evenly between principal and income. unless otherwise ordered by the court...
+The Uniform Principal and Income Act establishes rules for allocating various disbursements between principal and income.
+The trustee's compensation, fees for investment advisors or custodial services. and expenses for accountings, judicial proceedings, or other involving matters both and remainder income interests are divided evenly principal between and unless otherwise income, ordered by the court...

-The will may vary the statutory rules for charging the trustee's compensation, attorney's fees, and court costs to principal or income ...
-The trustee's regular compensation and the attorney's fees and court costs incurred on periodic accountings to the court are among the largest items of expense incurred on a basis regular by typical testamentary trusts.
+The will may vary the statutory rules for charging the trustee's compensation, attorney's fees, and court costs to principal or income The trustee's regular compensation and attorney's fees and court costs incurred on periodic accountings to the court are among the largest items of expense incurred on a regular basis by typical testamentary trusts.
 If no special provision is made in the will, these items will be charged equally to principal and income.
 Such an allocation may or may not fit the plan of a particular testator.
 A testator who is concerned with the maximization of income may wish, for example, that such items be charged entirely to principal.
 A testator who is more concerned with the preservation of principal may wish that they be charged to income, so that they will not erode the trust principal.